Lublin Airport: Train

-Lublin Airport was accessible by rail, a railway station inside the airport terminal built at the end of a dedicated 3.7 kilometre line.
-The connection to Lublin's main railway station was provided by EMU (Electric Multiple Unit), EN57AL series 3000.
-The journey took approximately 15 minutes from Lublin Central Station.
-With patronage having fallen to below 50 passengers a day, it was replaced by a bus service in November 2021.
+Lublin Airport is accessible by rail, with a railway station inside the airport terminal built at the end of a dedicated 3.7 kilometre line connecting to Lublin's main railway station.
+The journey takes approximately 15 minutes.
+For a time in 2021, with patronage having fallen to below 50 passengers a day, the train was replaced by a bus service but it has been restored since 2022.

 Bus

 There is a dedicated bus service to the airport, with a flexible schedule, which starts its run to the airport 2 hours before each flight departure, and leaves the airport 25 minutes after flight arrival.

 Car

 The airport is located close to Expressways S17 and S12.